yuniko-software/minecraft-mcp-server/README.md

 - `move-in-direction` - Move in a specific direction for a duration

 ### Flight
-- `enable-flight` - Enable flight mode for the bot (requires creative mode)
-- `disable-flight` - Disable flight mode for the bot
 - `fly-to` - Make the bot fly directly to specific coordinates

 ### Inventory